KonstanAftop/Terravue/docs/prd.md

 ## Epic 4: Global Mapping & Analytics

-**Epic Goal:** Complete the MVP with interactive world mapping, comprehensive analytics, and user activity tracking that provides market transparency, builds trust, and delivers the full TerraVue experience as outlined in the platform specification.
+**Epic Goal:** Complete the MVP with interactive world mapping, comprehensive analytics, and user activity tracking that provides market transparency, builds trust, and delivers the full Terravue experience as outlined in the platform specification.

 ### Story 4.1: Interactive Global Map

-As a TerraVue user,
+As a Terravue user,
 I want to explore verified carbon projects on an interactive world map, so that I can understand the global distribution and impact of carbon initiatives.